 1) Get details of your council tax arrears

-Councils account for money in tax years, which run from April to March the next year.
-If you are getting letters from the council or a bailiff saying you owe £450, that may be your council tax debt for the last tax year and you may also have arrears in other years.
+Councils account for money in tax years, which run from April one year to March the next year.
+If you are getting letters from the council or a bailiff saying you owe £450, that may be your council tax debt for this tax year and you may also have arrears in previous years.

 Unless you are 100% definite you only owe money for the one tax year, phone your council tax department and ask them for details of all the council tax years you owe money for.